-(h) An approved private school for the disabled that files an audit postmarked after November 1 shall cause the tentative tuition rate per student for the ensuing school year to be calculated based upon the audited actual cost per student for the school year two years prior to the current school year, and N.J.A.C.
+(h) An approved private school for students with disabilities that files an audit postmarked after November 1 shall cause the tentative tuition rate per student for the ensuing school year to be calculated based upon the audited actual cost per student for the school year two years prior to the current school year, and N.J.A.C.
 6A:23-4.2(j) will not apply.

-(i) Failure to comply with this section may result in the Commissioner placing the approved private school for the disabled on conditional approval status.
+(i) Failure to comply with this section may result in the Commissioner placing the approved private school for students with disabilities on conditional approval status.

-(j) Upon request, the private school for the disabled shall submit to the Department a copy of the corporation's agency wide audited financial statements.
+(j) Upon request, the approved private school for students with disabilities shall submit to the Department a copy of the corporation's agency wide audited financial statements.